Sharing stories to amplify the voices of health everywhere

-Thank you for considering the Harvard Medical School Primary Care Review as an avenue for publishing your work!
-We are excited to share your innovative thoughts and ideas about primary care, public health, and health equity with our state, national, and international audiences.
+Thank you for considering the Harvard Medical School Primary Care Review as an avenue for publishing your work.
+We are excited to share your innovative thoughts and ideas about primary care, public health, and health equity with local, national, and international audiences.

-- Each author will be assigned an Editor.
-The assigned Editor is the first point of contact for all questions, pitches, and submissions.
+- Each author will be assigned an editor.
+The assigned editor is the first point of contact for all questions, pitches, and submissions.
 Please email inquiries here.
-You can learn more about our Editorial Board here.

 - We recommend reviewing previous Harvard Medical School Primary Care Review publications to get a sense of the history and style of the Review.

-- Publications should be 1300 words maximum; the majority of pieces range from 750-1200 words.
+- Publications should be 1,300 words maximum; the majority of pieces range from 750 to 1,200 words.
 Longer pieces are encouraged to use subheadings.

-- All statements of fact should be referenced, and all references should be hyperlinked (see here for instructions on how to hyperlink).
+- All statements of fact should be referenced, and all references should be hyperlinked.

 - Language should be accessible to non-medical populations, as the Harvard Medical School Primary Care Review is a community-facing publication.

-- We welcome co-authored publications, though we request no more than 3 co-authors.
+- We welcome co-authored publications, though we request no more than three co-authors.